illinois-data-curation/is477-sp25-group61/README.md

 ### Stroke Dataset (Kaggle Non-API)
 **[Link to Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)**

 Federico Soriano Palacios is an Associate at Oliver Wyman with a strong background in data science and analytics.
 He holds a double Master’s degree in Data Science from Universidad Pontificia Comillas and the University of Sydney, graduating top of his class and earning multiple academic awards.
 He’s also a Kaggle Grandmaster and CFA Level I passer.
-He originally obtained this dataset from a confidential source and said to contact him for more information; however after doing so, he had not responded.
+He originally obtained this dataset from a confidential source and said to contact him for more information and to cite the author.
+However after reaching out to him on Kaggle and over email, he hadn't responded.
 Therefore, I tried to document as much information as I can about this dataset.

 The dataset contains both 8 categorical and 3 quantitative variables.
 The primary variables we will be analyzing are gender, age, hypertension, heart disease, avg_glucose_level, bmi, stroke, work type, and residence_type.
 To define some of the more technical variables: